ubc-cirrus-lab/parrotfish/benchmarks/iperf3/README.md

 **Library** : subprocess

 **EC2 Setting**

 _Note: the `iperf` server can be placed anywhere, including outside AWS (the Capstone team used their development VM on GCP).
-If the server is not on AWS, do not attach the lambda function to a VPC or give it the AWSLambdaVPCAccessExecutionRole IAM role._
+If the server is not on AWS, it's not necessary to attach the lambda function to a VPC or give it the AWSLambdaVPCAccessExecutionRole IAM role; the function has internet access by default._

 1. Start your EC2 instance, Configure EC2 Network and Subnet(same Lambda functions)
 ![image](images/1-instance-settings.png)